 Below you will find a variety of resources for use in different contexts and settings for March 20th and beyond.

 This Quicksheet includes a complete liturgy and suggestions for music based on Ephesians 6:15, and the work of Mr. Rogers.
-It is designed to be intergenerational for March 20 but can be used anytime which fits into your faith community’s calendar.
+It is designed to be intergenerational for a Sunday near March 20 but can be used anytime which fits into your faith community’s calendar.

 This hymn was written with Mr. Rogers Day especially in mind and asks Jesus to teach us to be neighbors learning, growing, serving, loving, praying, and working for peace.
 The hymn text was written by David Gambrell, Associate for Worship, Office of Theology and Worship.
 The melody and accompaniment were written by Wil Smith, Austin Lovelace Composer-in-Residence and Senior Organist, Wellshire Presbyterian Church, Denver Colorado.
 Click here to download the hymn.
 Click here for the guitar chords.
 Click here for the words and melody.
 You can listen to the new hymn here sung by the Wellshire Presbyterian Church Choir.
 You can listen to children Rhys and Gordon Thomas sing the hymn here.